Synchronizing Dynamical Systems: Shift Spaces and $K$-Theory: Abstract

 \section{Abstract}

-Building on previous work by the author and Robin Deeley, we give a thorough presentation of the techniques developed for synchronizing dynamical systems in the special case of synchronizing shift spaces.
-Following work of Thomsen, we give a construction of the homoclinic and heteroclinic $C^\ast$-algebras of a shift space in terms of Bratteli diagrams.
-Lastly we present several specific examples which demonstrate these techniques.
+Building on our previous work, we give a thorough presentation of the techniques developed for synchronizing dynamical systems in the special case of synchronizing shift spaces.
+Following work of Thomsen, we give a construction of the homoclinic, the heteroclinic, and synchronizing heteroclinic $C^\ast$-algebras along with the synchronizing ideal of a shift space in terms of Bratteli diagrams.
+The algebras introduced in our previous work (the synchronizing ideal, and synchronizing heteroclinic algebra) are discussed in detail.
+In the sofic shift case, these algebras are shown to be related to the $C^\ast$-algebras of its minimal left and minimal right presentations.
+Several specific examples are discussed to demonstrate these techniques.
 For the even shift we give a complete computation of all the associated invariants.
-We also present an example of a strictly non-sofic synchronizing shift.
-In particular we discuss the rank of the $K$-theory of the homoclinic algebra of a shift space and its implications.
+We discuss these algebras for a sofic shift that is not of almost finite type and for a number of strictly non-sofic synchronizing shifts.
+In particular we discuss the rank of the $K$-theory of the homoclinic algebra of a shift space and its synchronizing ideal and its implications.
 We also give a construction for producing from any minimal shift a synchronizing shift whose set of non-synchronizing points is exactly the original minimal shift.